Sleddersquid/OptiStera/README.md

-Configuration files from Festo Automation Suite
+MATLAB files for simulation and plotting